JayantiRastogi/AeoFit-Case-Study/README.md

 ● Construct two-way contingency tables for each AeroFit treadmill product and compute all conditional and marginal probabilities and their insights/impact on the business.

+Approach:

+I conducted an Exploratory Data Analysis (EDA) on the Aerofit treadmill customer dataset.
+My goal was to identify customer profiles for each treadmill type.
+I achieved this by analyzing characteristics like age, income, and usage patterns.
+Through visualizations and descriptive statistics, I segmented customers based on their preferences and potential purchase behavior.
+This information can be used by Aerofit to provide better product recommendations and improve customer targeting.